Best Overall: S7K Standing Putter

 Cleveland Golf TFI 2135 8.0 Satin Putter

 Best Putter for Feel for Low Handicappers

 Cleveland has struck gold again with the release of their exceptional new blade putter, the TFI 2135 8.0 Satin Putter.
-This putter features a broader body than other blade putters, and the extension gives it unmatched balance.
+This putter features a broader body, and the extension gives it unmatched balance.

 The 8.0’s precision milled face works with a polymer insert to create one of the company’s softest putters ever.
 If you love a soft putter that allows you to control your distance, the 8.0 provides excellent roll quality even on off-center strikes.

 Scotty Cameron Special Select Newport 2

 When tour golfers are asked about the best putter on the market, the answer of Scotty Cameron is universally named.
 Known for its exquisite feel, incredibly capable touch, and exceptional craftsmanship, Scotty Cameron putter delivers the feel, response, and control that advanced golfers want from their blade putter.

 Their latest innovation, the Special Select Newport 2, provides players with a host of impressive features including sole-weighted balance, precision milling along the face, and a flat, narrow topline that offers a clean look at the golf ball.

 CLICK TO SEE MORE